Edgware & Kingsbury F.C.: History

-The club were founded in 1939 by a group of football enthusiasts who worked for the construction and engineering firm, William Moss & Sons based in Cricklewood.
+The club was founded in 1939 by a group of football enthusiasts who worked for the construction and engineering firm, William Moss & Sons based in Cricklewood.
 The firm had taken over the sports ground located in the High Street, formerly used by Edgware Rugby Club.
 The club initially played in the West Middlesex Combination, winning the league title in 1939–40.
 The league was renamed the Middlesex Senior League in 1940, with the club winning the league title again in 1943–44, before sharing the title with Twickenham the following season.
 They joined the London League for the 1945–46 season and were placed in the Western Section, which they went on to win.
 They subsequently lost the championship play-off against Eastern Section winners Woolwich Polytechnic.
 The club joined the Corinthian League for the following season.

 In 1947–48 Edgware won the Middlesex Senior Cup with a 2–1 win against Enfield in the final.
 In 1953–54 they finished as runners-up in the league and won the league's Memorial Shield, defeating champions Carshalton Athletic in the final.
-The club won the Memorial Shield for a second time in 1962–63 season, beating Wokingham Town in a two-legged final.
+The club won the Memorial Shield for a second time in the 1962–63 season, beating Wokingham Town in a two-legged final.
 However, at the end of the season the Corinthian League was disbanded and alongside most of the other clubs in the league, they joined the new Division One of the Athenian League.
 They finished third in their first season, and were promoted to the Premier Division.
 In 1966–67 they finished bottom of the division, and were relegated to Division One.
 This was followed by a second successive relegation to Division Two as they finished bottom of Division One in 1967–68.